Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Background estimate

 To validate the combined sign mismeasurement probability and scale factors in the data, a control sample of $\PZ \to \Pe^{\pm} \Pe^{\mp}$ events is again selected, as described above, but here requiring that one electron is found in the endcap and the other, in the barrel region.
 The difference in the predicted and observed numbers of $\Pe^{\pm}\Pe^{\pm}$ events in this sample is 12\%.
 The same procedure was performed using $\PZ \to \Pe^{\pm} \Pe^{\mp}$ events in the data but requiring no $\eta$ restrictions on the electrons and requiring that the event has only one jet, yielding an agreement within 10\% between the predicted background and the data.

-Prompt leptons and backgrounds from sign mismeasurement can contaminate the application sample of the misidentified-lepton background, resulting in an overprediction of this background.
+Prompt leptons and background from sign mismeasurement can contaminate the application sample of the misidentified-lepton background, resulting in an overprediction of this background.
 This contamination is removed using simulation.
 The contamination from the prompt-lepton background is generally less than 1\%.
-However, for the backgrounds from leptons with sign mismeasurement or leptons from photon conversions, the contamination can be as large as 2\% in the signal region and up to 30\% in CR2, that is enriched in backgrounds with mismeasured lepton sign.
+However, for the background from leptons with sign mismeasurement or leptons from photon conversions, the contamination can be as large as 2\% in the signal region and up to 30\% in CR2, that is enriched in background with mismeasured lepton sign.